Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 What You Should Expect to See

-By 2030: AI agents will handle significant portions of knowledge work.
+By 2030: AI agents will handle significant portions of knowledge work—some forecasters say 50% or more by 2028-2030.
 Unemployment will rise in predictable sectors (data entry, customer service, basic legal work, content creation).
 Political debate about “what to do about automation” will intensify.
 First Free Zone pilots may launch.
-Fusion will still be “coming soon.”
+SPARC will have either proven or disproven commercial fusion viability.
+Humanoid robots will be in factories but not yet in homes at scale.

-By 2040: Fusion will be demonstrated at scale but not yet cheap.
-Humanoid robots will exist but be expensive (think $30,000-50,000).
+By 2040: Fusion will be demonstrated at scale but not yet cheap—CFS’s ARC plant should be operational by the early 2030s, with wider buildout through the 2040s.
+Humanoid robots will exist but be expensive (think $20,000-40,000 for capable models).
 Free Zones will be undeniable successes or failures—the data will be clear.
 The EXIT Protocol will have early adopters (or will have failed to gain traction).
 Your career will look very different than today.

 By 2050: Your children will be living in a world where the transition is either well underway or locked into the Star Wars scenario.
 The window for shaping the outcome is the next 10-20 years.
 If you have kids today, their adulthood will be defined by choices made now.